IERoboticsClub/workshops/ai-profile-pic/README.md

 This workshop will guide you through generating personalized profile pictures using latest AI models.
 Participants will learn the intricacies of training a model with their data to produce unique, custom images.

 ### Workflow
-1. **Introduction to DreamBooth**: Discover the capabilities and concept behind DreamBooth technology.
+1. [**Introduction to DreamBooth**](#introduction-to-dreambooth): Discover the capabilities and concept behind DreamBooth technology.
-2. **Accessing the Workshop Material**: Instructions on how to access and use the Google Colab notebook.
+2. [**Accessing the Workshop Material**](#accessing-the-workshop-material): Instructions on how to access and use the Google Colab notebook.
 3. **Model Training and Personalization**: Step-by-step walkthrough of training the DreamBooth model with personal data.
 4. **Result Analysis and Enhancement**: Tips and techniques for analyzing the output and improving the quality of generated images.
-5. **BONUS: Generating Avatars**: Generate and download your own avatar profile pictures using GPT-V and DALL-E 3.
+5. **BONUS: Generating Avatars with OpenAI**: Generate and download your own avatar profile pictures using GPT4-V and DALL-E 3.

+## Introduction to DreamBooth

 ### DreamBooth Technology: A Detailed Overview